ZhenZHAO/zhenzhao.github.io/_pages/about.md

 ---

 Zhen ZHAO (赵振) is a Ph.D. candidate in Electrical and Information Engineering at the [University of Sydney (USYD)](https://www.sydney.edu.au/).
 He is advised by Prof. [Luping Zhou](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/luping-zhou.html) and Prof. [Wanli Ouyang](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/wanli-ouyang.html) from the USYD and Prof. [Lei Wang](https://scholars.uow.edu.au/display/lei_wang) from the University of Wollongong, Australia.
 He also works closely with Prof. [Changyan Yi](http://inet-nuaa.cn/changyan-yi/) from the Nanjing University of Aeronautics and Astronautics on stochastic optimization and game theory with applications on wireless networks.
-His current research focuses on semi/self-supervised learning in Computer Vision and their applications in Medical Image Analysis.
+His current research mainly focuses on developing multimodal foundation models for reasoning and decision-making tasks, as well as exploring semi/self-supervised learning techniques for label-efficient perception.

 ## News